loda-lang/loda-programs/README.md

 #### evaluate (eval)

 Evaluate a LODA program to an integer sequence.
-For example, run `./loda eval programs/oeis/000/A000045.asm` to generate the first terms of the Fibonacci sequence.
-Use the option `-t` to set the number of terms to be calculated.
+Takes a path to a program (`.asm` file) or the ID an OEIS sequence as argument.
+For example, run `./loda eval A000045` to generate the first terms of the Fibonacci sequence.
+Use the option `-t` to set the number of terms to be calculated and `-o` to change the start offset.

 #### optimize (opt)